 Part of the appeal of touring these ruins is the ability to enjoy the peaceful environments of these mystical and intriguing structures that have been here for over a millennium.
 After your adventure through these Mayan sites, you will be taken to your hotel in Campeche.

 You will have a walking city tour of Campeche, the walled city.
 It was a fortress city designed to protect against pirate attacks during colonial times.
 Visit the Fort of San Miguel to admire the largest fortress in Campeche.
 It is now an archaeological museum of Mayan artifacts from Calakmul.
 After that, your private transportation will take you to the ruins of Palenque.

-Today you will visit Palenque archaeological site with the Temple of the Inscriptions, the site’s most impressive structure.
-The forest around these temples is still home to howler monkeys, toucans, and ocelots.
+Today you will visit the Palenque archaeological site with the Temple of the Inscriptions, the site’s most impressive structure.
+The forest around these temples is home to howler monkeys, toucans, and ocelots.